 Center for Wooden Boats

 There are three CWB locations that allow guests to look, touch and learn… but boat rentals have an extra charge.
 The museum exhibits reveal the history of the region’s watercraft with working exhibits, examples and experience.
 The Boathouse Gallery shows rotating exhibits.
+Admission is always free!
 For more information, visit the website.

 Of all the places we’ve been, I regret not visiting this museum in Washington State!

 Imagine Children’s Museum